MarkCWirt/MIDIUtil/documentation/common.rst

 Additional Public Function
 --------------------------

 The above list is not exhaustive.
-Please see the class reference for a more complete list of public functions.
+For example, the library includes methods to create arbitrary channel control events, SysEx and Universal SysEx events, Registered Parameter calls and Non-Registered Parameter calls, etc. Please see the :ref:`ClassRef` for a more complete list of public functions.